pranjaliseth/CMPE-257-Project/Project_dir/paper/paper.md

 </figure> -->
 <img src="images/KNN_classifier.png" alt="knn" height="400" width="400"/>

 The training scores obtained for the undersampled, unsampled and oversampled data in KNN classification are 0.48, 0.91 and 0.86 respectively.
 The F1 scores achieved on KNeighbors classifier are 0.26, 0.43, 0.82 respectively for the undersampled, unsampled and oversampled data.
-Oversampling didn't work out well for this model.
 The confusion matrix and precision recall curve are plotted below to show the performance of classification per each class.

 <!-- <figure style='width:90%'>
 ![](images/confusion_matrix_knn.png )